substack/ploy/readme.markdown

 * w.commit - the commit hash of the checked out working directory
 * w.time - the unix timestamp of when the commit was sent
-* w.branch - the branch name that was deployed. undefined if inactive.
+* w.branch - the branch name that was deployed
 * w.pid - the process id. undefined if inactive.
 * w.dir - the working directory
+* w.active - whether the process is active

 ## server.clean(cb)

 Remove inactive working directories.

+## server.redeploy(name, cb)

+Re-run the deploy scripts for `name` at the current commit hash.

 # events